advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Appendix.md

 In earlier years, Bin Wang worked at an internet company focused on developing high-performance computing and high-concurrency systems.
 He also contributed to open-source projects like TCPCopy [60] and MySQL Proxy [61], gaining valuable experience in problem-solving, particularly in logical thinking.

-After leaving the internet company, he concentrated on MySQL-related development, successfully contributing to projects such as Group Replication, secondary replay, InnoDB storage engines, and query optimization.
+After leaving the internet company, he concentrated on MySQL-related development, successfully contributing to projects such as Group Replication, secondary replay, InnoDB storage engines, and query optimization [64].
 He has accumulated extensive experience in problem-solving within the MySQL domain.